oxnz/shell-utils/README.md

 and this will append the source command in your .bashrc and .zshrc, then create the `.shell` directory under your $HOME.

+To specify another directory instead of the default ~/.shell, you need define the DESTDIR variable like this:

+	wget https://raw.githubusercontent.com/oxnz/shell-utils/master/tool/install -O - | DESTDIR=path-to-install sh

 ### manual

 1. Clone the repository: